 The City has embarked on a strategic plan to improve the living environment of families in its 204 informal settlements.
-Objectives that form part of this strategy include optimising land availability, improving service delivery and security of tenure.
+Objectives that form part of this strategy include establishing local offices to serve informal settlements, optimising land availability, improving service delivery, security of tenure, and improving quality of dwellings.
 Processes that are meant to support the objectives of this programme include establishing development partnerships, engaging in participative planning as well as partnership-driven coordination.

 The City has prioritised settlements for incremental upgrades and for re-blocking, which involves the reconfiguration of informal settlements into a more rational layout to enable a safer environment, better living conditions and easier access for the provision of basic services.
-60